Orange-OpenSource/octant/doc/source/user/index.rst

 octant uses Z3 as back-end, a very fast SMT solver developped by Z3 that offers a Datalog engine as an option.

+Octant can also save and use backup files instead of an actual cloud as datasource.
+Please keep in mind that backup files only contain values for fields that were actually used by the theory loaded when the file was created.

 ------------------
 Configuration file
 ------------------